-Tuberculosis (TB) is a potentially serious infection that usually occurs in the lungs.
-The bacteria that causes TB is spread through the air from common things like sneezing and coughing.
-Unfortunately, that means you are more susceptible to get infected with TB in the winter months.
-The good news is there are tests that can help determine whether or not you’ve contracted tuberculosis: a TB blood test and skin test.
-Although the Centers for Disease Control and Prevention (CDC) has provided guidelines on how to use an Interferon Gamma Release Assay or IGRA blood test, a skin test is still the standard testing method in most health care facilities.
-A purified protein derivative (PPD) test or a TST (Tuberculin Skin Test), is a simple test your doctors can use to help diagnose you with TB.
-Read more to learn about the PPD test and whether you need to take it.
+There are tests that can help determine whether or not you’ve contracted tuberculosis: a TB blood test and a skin test.
+Although the Centers for Disease Control and Prevention (CDC) has provided guidelines on how to administer an Interferon Gamma Release Assay or IGRA blood test, a skin test is still the standard testing method in most health care facilities.
+Read more to learn about the PPD test and if it is crucial that you get one.

 The fastest way to get this testing done is in 48 hours.
 Then, doctors check your response to the test at 72 hours, after which you need to wait before the test can be re-done on a different part of the skin.

-First, you always want to make sure that your doctors’ office will be open at 48 hours from the injection time so that the test result can be read.
-Or before 72 hours.
-If you miss that window between 48-72 hours, the test result becomes void.
+- Make sure that your doctors’ office will be open between 48 to 72 hours after the test.
+If you miss that second visit between 48-72 hours, the result becomes invalid.

 What Happens When You Get a PPD Test?